 If you leave it uninhabited, get a rolling 30-day contract every time you're planning to visit.
 Simply order a few weeks before you go and then cancel it once you leave.
 Or if you're only going to use the internet occasionally, then perhaps a MiFi device is best for you.

-If, on the other hand, you rent out your property for some of the year, you can either choose short-term broadband from NOW TV or Virgin Media whenever you're staying and let your tenants sort out broadband the rest of the time.
+If, on the other hand, you rent out your property for some of the year, you can either choose short-term broadband from NOW TV whenever you're staying and let your tenants sort out broadband the rest of the time.
 Or you could invest in a long-term contract and include the cost in the rent.

 You need to work out whether it's cheaper to have a long-term contract or flit between rolling monthly contracts.